CyberSource/cybersource-plugins-commercetools/docs/API-Extension-Setup.md

 # <a name="Deployment"></a>Deployment

 The Commercetools - Cybersource plugin is a typescript project which is built using cybersource-rest-client npm package and other several node packages.

+If you want serverless deployment of the plugin on AWS Lambda, refer [AWS-Serverless-Deployment\#AWSDeploymentSteps](AWS-Serverless-Deployment.md#AWSDeploymentSteps)

 ## Example deployment steps